WCSCourses/Low_Input_2024/Modules/hic_feature_analyses/hic_feature_analyses.md

 ## Loops and other pairwise genomic regions

-6)  When you have loop calls or other pairwise genomic regions in BEDPE format, you can use fanc aggregate to make aggregate loop plots.
-The pre-set for this is –loops.
-Control the size of the plot using the –pixels argument.
+6)  When you have loop calls or other pairwise genomic regions in `BEDPE` format, you can use `fanc aggregate` to make aggregate loop plots.
+The pre-set for this is `--loops`.
+Control the size of the plot using the `--pixels` argument.

 ``` r
 fanc aggregate architecture/loops/rao2014.chr11_77400000_78600000.hic \